finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 Upsert transactions

-Update or insert transactions into the specified transaction portfolio.
+Update or insert transactions into the transaction portfolio.
 A transaction will be updated  if it already exists and inserted if it does not.
 The maximum number of transactions that this method can upsert per request is 10,000.

 ### Example
 ```java